Taking the bus can be a convenient and cost-effective way for getting around Oahu during your Hawaii vacation when you’ll be on Oahu without a car.

 How much does the bus cost on Oahu?

-One trip on the bus costs $2.50 per person.
-You’ll want to make sure to have exact change, as change is not given.
+One trip on the bus costs $2.75 per person.
+You’ll want to make sure to have exact change, or at least dollar bills, as change is not given.

 Bus transfer tickets (discontinued)